FollowTheProcess/spok/README.md

 # Comments are preceeded by a hash

 # You can store global variables like this (caps are optional)
+# these will also be exported as environment variables available for use
+# in any tasks commands
 GLOBAL_VARIABLE := "hello"
 BIN := "./bin/main"